-- Changes in organization processes - Necessary major maintenance and project expenditures - Increased maintenance of completed U.S. Army Corps of Engineers projects - Need for additional personnel and higher operating costs due to the additional responsibilities vested in the Authority - Transfer of Lake Borgne Levee District assets to St. Bernard Parish and agreed upon payments to St. Bernard Parish from the Lake Borgne Levee District's ad valorem tax receipts
+- Changes in organization processes - Necessary major maintenance and project expenditures - Increased maintenance of completed U.S. Army Corps of Engineers projects - Need for additional personnel and higher operating costs due to the additional responsibilities vested in the Authority

 Management of the Authority recently completed a comprehensive 50-year projection for the Authority's flood protection services, assets, and liabilities.
 Management believes that using a long-term approach to review the Authority's short-term goals will increase its ability to be agile and fulfill the Authority's purpose.